Women's Christian Temperance Union New Zealand: Campaign against abuse of barmaids

 Mary Leavitt learned in Auckland of the activist women's anger at the current liquor laws that allowed for women and girls to be recruited as barmaids.
 Sometimes the publican was obvious in their advertisements, indicating that a successful hire must be young and attractive, intimating a connection between the liquor industry and prostitution.
 The WCTU sought to expose the very real dangers of violence towards and seduction then abuse of young women.
-A convincing argument of the WCTU centered on the logic that barmaids could not, because of the long hours and everyday exposure to the vices of men, become a good wife and mother.
+A convincing argument of the WCTU centred on the logic that barmaids could not, because of the long hours and everyday exposure to the vices of men, become a good wife and mother.
 The Auckland WCTU alone gathered 13,000 signatures out of the 18,537 sent in 1885 to parliament in a petition against the employment of barmaids.

 Repeal of the Contagious Diseases Act and halt to human trafficking

 The WCTU NZ worked for the repeal of the Contagious Diseases Act of 1869, which discriminated against women and upheld the legality of prostitution.
-Any woman might be stopped at any time by the police and detained for "inspection" for a sexually-transmitted disease.
+Any woman might be stopped at any time by the police and detained for "inspection" for a sexually transmitted disease.
 A woman could also be forced to undertake treatment in hospitals or workhouse infirmaries.
 This double standard supported by law meant that women shouldered all the consequences (real or suspected) of the spread of venereal disease.
 The WCTU NZ collaborated with the World WCTU in raising awareness about the vulnerability of women and children taken in bondage for sex work.
 In New Zealand the emphasis was more about the abuse by police enforcing social hygiene codes and participants in the thriving sex trade, especially in the many international ports of New Zealand.
 Another component to the idea of giving greater protection to women and girls was the campaign to raise the age of consent to 21 years.